DVD Movie Guide @ dvdmg.com

 Can't Hardly Wait (1998)

-Because I spend so much time with new releases these days, I don’t get many opportunities to check out older titles that I missed along the way.
+Because I spend so much time with new releases, I don’t get many opportunities to check out older titles that I missed along the way.
 Granted, our attempts to add special pages like the ones dedicated to Best Picture winners or the AFI Top 100 keep me busy, but I don’t often rent other kinds of DVDs that don’t fit these parameters.

 However, once in a while something piques my curiosity and I need to make an exception.
 After I reviewed the abysmal Josie and the Pussycats, I read other folks’ reviews and learned some details about the DVD for Can’t Hardly Wait, another flick from Josie’s directors.
 Though my dislike for Josie should have dissuaded me from any interest in their other work, one element of the DVD intrigued me.
 I heard it had a terrific audio commentary.
 Since I’m a huge fan of those tracks, I decided that I needed to give Wait a look.